Why the housing market won’t crash in 2013 – The Globe and Mail

-Now, what happens if interest rates rise this year?
+Now, what happens if there's a Bank of Canada interest rate hike, causing interest rates rise this year?
 As long as income and employment are rising as well, this should create an offset demand for housing.
 MacDonald finished his prediction by saying last year’s tightening of mortgage rules are also not expected to be a serious concern for the housing market.

 Home values to drop significantly in some parts of B.C. – Vancouver Sun

 For the first time in years, homeowners in a number of areas of British Columbia are expected to see a drop in their annual property assessments.
 Perhaps not surprisingly, the most significant decreases are expected to be seen in Whistler and the Sunshine Coast, as well as Pemberton and Bowen Island.